Leif Westerberg: Professional career

-Westerberg was born in Stockholm and turned professional in 1997.
-He has played predominantly on Europe's second tier Challenge Tour where he has won two tournaments.
-He has graduated from the Challenge Tour twice, in 2004 and 2007, when he finished 7th and 5th respectively on the end of season rankings.
+Westerberg turned professional in 1997 and played predominantly on Europe's second tier Challenge Tour over the next 15 seasons.
+He graduated from the Challenge Tour twice, in 2004 and 2007, when he finished 7th and 5th respectively on the end of season rankings.
 Both in 2005 and 2008 he failed to win enough money to retain his card on the top level European Tour, although he came through qualifying school in 2005 to regain his playing status for the 2006 season, when he finished a career high of 131st on the Order of Merit.
+In 2006 he recorded a tied 5th place finish at the Russian Open.